 In February 2024, Honduras signed its withdrawal from ICSID.
 Leaving ICSID is an important step, but not enough.
-Honduras has four legal mechanisms that allow investors to sue the State in any international arbitration center, not only I CSID.
-In other words, the next step for H on revising the entire legal framework that grants privileges to investors: trade treaties, investment protection treaties, the 2011 Investment Law, as well as all contracts that include arbitration.
+Honduras has four legal mechanisms that allow investors to sue the State in any international arbitration center, not only ICSID.
+In other words, the next step for Honduras should be to move forward on revising the entire legal framework that grants privileges to investors: trade treaties, investment protection treaties, the 2011 Investment Law, as well as all contracts that include arbitration.

 In the face of this, what can be done?
-A non-partisan national coalition against the mafa-style investment protection system movements and other sectors of Honduran society can share information, organize and defend their communities from current and future demands.
+A non-partisan national coalition against the mafia-style investment protection system could be formed, in which social movements and other sectors of Honduran society can share information, organize and defend their communities from current and future demands.
 This coalition could draw on global networks composed of international organizations that also seek to eliminate this unjust system.

 Such a coalition could demand that current and future governments:

 - Do not sign new free trade agreements (FTAs) or bilateral investment treaties (BITs), or any contracts with investment protection clauses.
-On the contrary, give primacy to international human rights, indigenous, environmental and labor rights treaties. - Terminate existing BITs that contain the not only possible, it is imperative if a government's objective is to implement development plans that respect human, indigenous, labor and environmental rights. - Begin the urgent process of reforming the 2011 National Investment Law. - Ensure transparency of information about ongoing lawsuits against Honduras, which would allow for the democratization of knowledge about the lawsuits and enable the participation of affected populations and organizations. - Make public all contracts with foreign and domestic investors, and have them cancelled or renegotiated as a matter of urgency, given that many of them were signed with multiple irregularities. - Strengthen national justice systems: that is where investors should resolve their disputes with the State, not in international arbitration. - Conduct a comprehensive citizen's audit of all legal instruments containing investment protection and arbitration claims that takes into account their economic, social and environmental impacts. - Promote the active participation of the populations affected by projects involving foreign companies in such an audit, in accordance with their collective rights. - Suspend the ability of investors to use ISDS for the duration of the audit, and follow its recommendations once it is concluded. - Demand from counterparties the exclusion or protection, and the substantive reduction of the rights of investors included in the investment chapters of such treaties. - Actively support the creation of a Binding Treaty on Transnational Corporations and Human Rights being discussed at the United Nations level, and combat the impunity of transnational and national corporations in regard to indigenous, economic, social, cultural and environmental rights.
+On the contrary, give primacy to international human rights, indigenous, environmental and labor rights treaties. - Terminate existing BITs that contain the ISDS mechanism.
+Exiting treaties is not only possible, it is imperative if a government's objective is to implement development plans that respect human, indigenous, labor and environmental rights. - Begin the urgent process of reforming the 2011 National Investment Law. - Ensure transparency of information about ongoing lawsuits against Honduras, which would allow for the democratization of knowledge about the lawsuits and enable the participation of affected populations and organizations. - Make public all contracts with foreign and domestic investors, and have them cancelled or renegotiated as a matter of urgency, given that many of them were signed with multiple irregularities. - Strengthen national justice systems: that is where investors should resolve their disputes with the State, not in international arbitration. - Conduct a comprehensive citizen's audit of all legal instruments containing investment protection and arbitration claims that takes into account their economic, social and environmental impacts. - Promote the active participation of the populations affected by projects involving foreign companies in such an audit, in accordance with their collective rights. - Suspend the ability of investors to use ISDS for the duration of the audit, and follow its recommendations once it is concluded. - Demand from counterparties the exclusion of ISDS from FTAs with investment protection, and the substantive reduction of the rights of investors included in the investment chapters of such treaties. - Actively support the creation of a Binding Treaty on Transnational Corporations and Human Rights being discussed at the United Nations level, and combat the impunity of transnational and national corporations in regard to indigenous, economic, social, cultural and environmental rights.

-To see the complete repor The Corporate Assault on Ho
+To see the complete report The Corporate Assault on Honduras: